aarnphm/aarnphm.github.io/content/dump/Chaos.md

 - Chaos is the essence of existence.
   - The world is not governed by fixed rules and predetermined order
-  - "eternal recurrence" - a litmus test for an individual's capacity to affirm life <-
+  - "eternal recurrence" - a litmus test for an individual's capacity to affirm life <- Actively mentioned throughout [[dump/Philosophy and Nietzsche#Thus Spoke Zarathustra|Thus Spoke Zarathustra]].
 - The Übermensch must find his footing, create his own values and embrace such chaos.

 [[dump/university/philo-1aa3/John Stuart Mill|Utilitarianism]] relations to chaos?